xulihang/BasicCAT-website/_posts/2024-08-21-how-to-localize-a-b4j-desktop-app.md

 ImageTrans is a desktop program written in B4J which can be displayed in multiple languages.

-The[Localizer](https://www.b4x.com/android/forum/threads/b4x-localizator-localize-your-b4x-applications.68751/#content)localization library is used behind it.
+The [Localizer](https://www.b4x.com/android/forum/threads/b4x-localizator-localize-your-b4x-applications.68751/#content) localization library is used behind it.

 It needs to store keys and text in different languages in an Excel spreadsheet like the following.